adam-p/markdown-here/README.md

 #### Manual/Development

 1. Clone this repo.
-2. Follow the instructions in the MDN ["Setting up an extension development environment"](https://developer.mozilla.org/en/Setting_up_extension_development_environment) article.
+2. Follow the instructions in the MDN ["Your first WebExtension"](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing) article.

 ### Safari